jckuri/Heroku_FastAPI/starter/Model_Card.md

   evaluate across a spectrum of genders.
 - Salaries vary widely among countries.
 The salaries earned in developed countries are higher than salaries earned in developing countries.
-High-class citizens of developing countries can earn lesser than low-class citizens of developed countries.
+High-class citizens of developing countries can earn less money than low-class citizens of developed countries.